Naira gains at official market | Premium Times Nigeria

-The Naira gained marginally against the U.S. dollar at the I&E window of the foreign exchange market on Wednesday, as foreign exchange supply decreased.
+Nigeria’s naira strengthened slightly against the U.S. dollar at the I&E window of the foreign exchange market on Wednesday, as foreign exchange supply plummeted significantly.

-Data posted on the FMDQ Security Exchange where forex is officially traded showed that the domestic unit closed at N410.00 at the trading session of the NAFEX window.
+Data posted on the FMDQ Security Exchange window where forex is officially traded showed that the domestic unit closed at N411.25 at the trading session of the NAFEX window on Wednesday.

-Wednesday’s performance represents 0.16 per cent appreciation from N410.67 it traded in the previous session on Tuesday.
+The currency’s performance represents a N0.42 or 0.10 per cent devaluation from N411.67, the rate it traded in the previous on Tuesday.

-The last time the currency touched N410.00 and above was on April 19.

-This occurred as forex turnover plummeted by 59.66 per cent, with $40.13 million recorded as against the $99.49 million posted in the previous session on Tuesday.
+Forex turnover on Wednesday dipped by 30.71 per cent, with $33.55 million recorded as against the $48.42 million posted in the previous session on Tuesday.

+The last time the domestic currency hovered around N411.00 and above was on April 27.

-However, the naira remained stable against the U.S. dollar at the unofficial market on Wednesday, data posted on abokiFX.com, a website that collates parallel market rates in Lagos showed.
+The local unit remained unchanged against the U.S. dollar at the unofficial market on Wednesday, data posted on abokiFX.com, a website that collates parallel market rates in Lagos showed.

-By the aforementioned status of the forex markets, the spread between the parallel market and the official market exchange rate is pegged at N76.00 which translates to a gap of 15.64 per cent.
+This leaves the spread between the parallel market and the official market exchange rate at N73.75 which translates to a gap of 15.21 per cent.

-This came to be as the Central Bank of Nigeria (CBN) on Tuesday threatened to sanction deposit money banks and authorised bureau de change operators who reject old and lower denomination of the United States dollar bills.

-The apex bank in a circular signed by its director, currency operations department, Ahmed Umar, directed all DMOs, BDC and the general public to accept both old series and lower denominations of USD that are legal tender.

 Support PREMIUM TIMES' journalism of integrity and credibility